Lavender Castle

-Lavender Castle (also known as Gerry Anderson's Lavender Castle) is a British stop motion/CGI science fantasy television series created by Rodney Matthews and produced by Gerry Anderson.
+Lavender Castle is a British stop motion/CGI science fantasy television series created by Rodney Matthews and produced by Gerry Anderson.
 It was produced in 1997 through a collaboration between Carrington Productions International and Cosgrove Hall Films, and was first broadcast on CITV from 1999 to 2000.

 The series follows the story of Captain Thrice and his crew, on a quest to find the peaceful city of Lavender Castle before the evil Dr. Agon.

 Series overview

 Lavender Castle is a place of mystery and legend, fabled throughout the universe, a floating city of light, a place of peace, harmony and all the things that have ever been dreamt of.
 It is the centre of the universe and the greatest source of power - should it be destroyed, the universe would be plunged into darkness forever.
 Evil scientist Dr Agon plans to do just that.
 A lonely megalomaniac with technology-assisted powers of transmutation, he yearns for darkness and has pledged to destroy Lavender Castle from his fortress spaceship, the Dark Station, the most destructive power in the universe, crewed by unseen slaves working deep in the bowels.

 In order to prevent this, Captain Thrice has set out on a quest to find the elusive Lavender Castle before Agon does and protect it at the same time.
 A previous encounter with Lavender Castle gave life to Thrice's walking stick and left the Captain with a special knowledge of its power and abilities.
 Travelling in his cottage spaceship, the Paradox, Thrice assembles a crew of misfits to join him in his quest, combating evil wherever they find it as they travel the universe searching for clues that will lead them to Lavender Castle.
 But Lavender Castle works in mysterious ways and lends its power to the Paradox crew to protect them when they most need help.